 In 1997, the Association board of directors voted to include addiction recovery issues as part of the mission of the organization.
 In this historic move, a separate subsidiary was formed to focus on building a statewide addictions movement across Indiana.
 Subsequently, MHAI led an effort to broaden the mission of the National MHA to include addictions advocacy as well.

 The Mental Health America of Indiana continues to strive to fulfill the mission as guided by the founding leaders.
 By providing education and information to the general public about mental health and addictive disorders, the Association strives to spread understanding and awareness.
-By providing a strong affiliate system across the state, the Association can lend a grass roots voice to issues that confront us.
-By providing advocacy at the state and local levels, the Association is able to bring about policy change.
-Through our subsidiary organizations, the Association is able to be involved in all aspects of mental health and addiction.
+By providing a strong affiliate system across the state, the Association can lend a grassroots voice to issues that confront us.
+By providing advocacy at the state level, the Association is able to bring about a policy change.
+The Association is able to be involved in all aspects of mental health and addiction.